 Welding technology on the market lets welders make parameter adjustments right at the weld joint with a wire feeder or stick/TIG remote, resulting in more arc-on time, higher quality welds and a safer jobsite.
 ArcReach® technology from Miller Electric Mfg.
-LLC allows operators to make adjustments at the weld joint using the wire feeder or the remote without the need for a control cord, so they don’t have to walk to the power source to make changes.
+LLC allows operators to make adjustments at the weld joint using the wire feeder or the remote without the need for a control cable, so they don’t have to walk to the power source to make changes.
 On some jobsites, this trip could be a distance of 200 to 300 feet or more across a cluttered jobsite, perhaps down ladders or flights of stairs.
 Because the ability to make fast and easy adjustments at the weld joint with remote control technology eliminates the long walk to the power source, there is no need for welders to make do with less-than-optimal settings.
 This helps them produce high-quality welds.

 Utilizing this technology also reduces the need to continually move racks of welding power sources on the jobsite, a time-consuming and expensive task that typically requires an electrician and crane time.